-Viševnik Hiking Trail Overview
+Viševnik Hiking Trail Map

 Finding the Viševnik Trailhead at Rudno Polje

 From Lake Bled, it’s a 30-minute drive to Rudno Polje.
 From Ribčev Laz and Stara Fužina, it’s a 35-minute drive.

 This road is located between Hotel Center Pokljuka / Biathlon Stadium Pokljuka (Left) and the Pokljuka Barracks (Right).

 On the left side of the forest road, there’s a large info board titled “Policija Svetuje” (Police Advice), listing some instructions for heading into the mountains.

-Rudno Polje to Viševnik Day Hike
+Rudno Polje to Viševnik Trail Description